 A personal injury attorney gets paid by winning money for their client through a personal injury lawsuit.

 |Commonwealth Of Pennsylvania Driver’s Accident Report|

 |Commonwealth of Pennsylvania Crash Reporting System Website User’s Manual|

-3 Ways to Get A Copy Of Your Report On-Line In Pennsylvania
+How to Get A Copy Of Your Pennsylvania Accident Report Online

-To request your crash report online from Pennsylvania Online Crash Report Requests, you will need to provide information about the accident and specific driver or vehicle involved in the crash.
-You may also need to provide your name, mailing address, email address, as well as the applicable fee of $22 per report.
+To request your report online from Pennsylvania Online Crash Report Requests, you will need to provide information about the accident and specific driver or vehicle involved in the crash.
+You may also need to provide your name, mailing address, and email address, as well as the application fee of $22 per crash report.
 It is important to note that requests should allow a minimum of 15 days from the date of the incident before searching for a record.

 These can be a good reliable source of data.
 However the sites can be difficult to use and do not have all the Police Agencies in Pennsylvania. (sometimes less than 50%)

 Looking for a specific Pennsylvania county or city?